-- 1. To access advanced options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, and then click Advanced Options. - To disable translation from ODBC SQL to Impala SQL, select the Use Native Query check box.
+- 1. To access advanced options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, and then click Advanced Options. - 2.
+To disable translation from ODBC SQL to Impala SQL, select the Use Native Query check box.

-By default, the driver applies transformations to the queries emitted by an application to convert the queries into an equivalent form in Impala SQL.
-If the application is Impalaaware and already emits Impala SQL, then turning off the translation avoids the additional overhead of query transformation.
+- When this option is enabled, the driver cannot execute parameterized queries. - By default, the driver applies transformations to the queries emitted by an application to convert the queries into an equivalent form in Impala SQL.
+If the application is Impala-aware and already emits Impala SQL, then turning off the translation avoids the additional overhead of query transformation.